juanboro/cync2mqtt/README.md

 Certain direct connect devices (those with WIFI) have trouble connecting with the Linux Bluez-DBUS bluetooth-LE stack (can not connect/receive notiications).
 If possible - the best workaround is to have at least one device in your mesh cync2mqtt can connect to that does not have these issues.
 As a workaround, it is also possible to use [bluepy](https://github.com/IanHarvey/bluepy) which does not have these issues.
 See the [cync_mesh_example.yaml](cync_mesh_example.yaml) for how to enable this.

 ## Notes
 Outside of the initial setup of downloading the mesh credentials from your cloud account, this has no dependencies on the cloud.
-If neccessary, in the future a standalone pairing script can also be written.
-Generally though for my own setup - I find having the cloud connectivity good to have for Alexa/Google Home support and then having HomeAssistant support via this mqtt bridge.
+If neccessary, in the future a standalone pairing script can also be written to remove all cloud depdendencies.
+Generally though for my own setup - I find having the cloud connectivity good to have for Alexa/Google Home support and then having HomeAssistant support via this mqtt bridge to bluetooth.
 Several other alternatives also exist out there depending on what your own needs may be:
-- [cync_lights](https://github.com/nikshriv/cync_lights/tree/main) - Home assistant custom component that does all communication with the cloud.
+- [cync_lights](https://github.com/nikshriv/cync_lights/tree/main) - Home assistant custom component that does all communication with the cloud server.
-- [cbyge](https://github.com/unixpickle/cbyge/tree/main) - Standalone communicates with the mesh similar to this.
+- [cbyge](https://github.com/unixpickle/cbyge/tree/main) - Standalone app to communicate with the cloud server.
 I believe this also has a mqtt wrapper interface which has been developed.

 ## Acknowledgments
 - Telink-Mesh python: https://github.com/google/python-laurel